Sannis/node-ubjson/DEVELOPMENT.markdown

     * Multi-line <code>if</code> statements must have braces
 3. All code must be MIT licensed

-You can lint `node-mysql-libmysqlclient` code by executing:
+You can lint `node-ubjson` code by executing:

     $> make lint